-Service Design (SERVD) is the application of range of established and new design tools that are used to identify, define and optimise systems, touchpoints, people’s roles and the ecologies that deliver innovative services.
+Service Design (SERVD) is the application of range of established and new design tools that are used to identify change candidates as we define and optimise capabilities, processes, policies, systems, touchpoints, people’s roles and the operations that deliver innovative services.

 In the UK, there has been a massive shift in economic power from manufacturing to services in the past five decades.
 In 1948, British industry (including manufacturing, oil & gas extraction, and utilities) accounted for 41% of the British economy but by 2013, it was just 14%.
 At the same time the service sector’s share of the economy has risen from 46% to 79%.
 (Source: The Guardian ).

 Compare the UK’s GDP from services to Europe’s where it is 72%, China has 45%, the USA 71% and worldwide it is 65%.
 (Source: The Economist)

 Service Thinking places people, networks and experiences at the core of how service designers innovate with business stakeholders and technology groups to create new and engaging services.
 Service design is a process of design that is customer-centric and systems orientated that is distinct from user experience design and interaction design but part of a triptych for designing in the experience economy.

 As Service Design is a relatively new discipline in design, it is misunderstood and underused by many of companies while services are often poorly planned, badly designed and inefficiently implemented.
 There is a huge gap between customers and users experience of using services and the organisations that deliver and offer services.

 80% of companies think they offer a superior service, yet only 8% of their customers agree.
 (Design Council)

 Service design is growing rapidly in popularity and is increasingly recognised as an enabler of system and transformational change.